myao3/IntroToProg-Python-Mod07/README.md

 ![the result of Pickle dump & Pickle Load1](https://github.com/myao3/IntroToProg-Python-Mod07/blob/master/docs/Assignment%2007-3-1%20result.JPG "The result of Pickle dump & Pickle Load1")
 #### Figure 4.
 The result of Pickle dump & Pickle Load1

+### For the b elow script, I use pickle.dump(data, txt.file) to save data to a pickle file and use pickle.load(data, txt.file) to load data.

 ```
 #------------------------------------------------- #